ComplianceUpdated June 3, 2026; refreshed July 8, 202612 min read

 4. Factor in organisational conduct.
 Have you self-reported?
 Cooperated?
 Remediated?
 These materially affect the final figure.

-Our GDPR Fine Calculator automates this analysis.
+The Acompli GDPR Fine Calculator automates this analysis.
 It calculates statutory maximum caps for both DPC and ICO jurisdictions and provides illustrative scenario ranges based on the published methodologies.
 All turnover data is processed locally in your browser and is never transmitted to a server.

 What the Enforcement Data Tells Us